mlehotay/ier/IER-paper/IER-paper.md

 ### **2.1 Physical Monism**

-IER affirms a single objective physical reality governed by mind-independent law.
+There exists exactly one objective physical reality governed by mind-independent law.
 All systems, processes, and regimes—including those relevant to experience—are physically instantiated.
-The framework rejects substance dualism, property dualism, ontological idealism, experiential fundamentalism, and eliminativism about experience.

 No non-physical substances, properties, forces, or explanatory domains are introduced.

+This view rejects substance dualism, property dualism, ontological idealism, experiential fundamentalism, and eliminativism about experience.
+Experience is neither outside the physical nor reducible away by redescriptive convenience.

 ---

 ### **2.2 Identity, Not Correlation or Emergence**

-The central claim of IER is an **identity claim**, not a thesis about correlation, realization, or emergence.
+The central claim of this paper is an **identity claim**, not a thesis about correlation, realization, or emergence.
 Experience does not accompany, supervene on, or arise from physical processes.
 It **is** a physical process, described at the level of system-wide organization.

 Accordingly, a complete physical description of the relevant regime leaves no further explanatory work for “experience” to do.
-There is no additional fact, property, or phenomenon beyond the regime itself.
+There is no additional fact beyond the physical organization itself.
+To describe that organization experientially is not to add anything to reality; it is to redescribe the same thing.

 ---

-### **2.3 Strong, Non-Bridgeable Identity**
+### **2.3 Exhaustive and Non-Bridgeable Identity**

-The identity claim in IER is intended **strongly**.
-If experience is not identical to the specified physical regime, the framework provides **no auxiliary principles, bridging laws, or supplemental properties** by which the account could be repaired.
+The identity claim is intended **strongly and exhaustively**.
+If experience is not identical to the regime described here, the account provides **no auxiliary principles** by which it could be repaired.
+There is no weaker version of the view, no fallback to emergence, and no appeal to partial success.

-IER therefore rejects explanatory strategies that treat identity claims as provisional placeholders to be completed by further mechanisms.
-There is no weaker version of the view available.
-The framework stands or falls with the identity claim as stated.

 This brittleness is intentional.
-It makes clear what would count as failure and prevents ad hoc extension.
+It makes explicit what would count as failure and prevents ad hoc extension.
+Either experience is identical to the specified regime, or the theory fails outright.

 ---

 ## **3. Dynamical Preliminaries**

-To avoid circularity, all core notions are introduced **without reference to experience or experiential identity**.
+To avoid circularity, the relevant dynamical notions are introduced **without reference to experience**.

----

 ### **3.1 Physical Systems**

 A physical system is a collection of interacting physical components whose state evolves over time according to physical law.
-The description of a system may involve multiple levels of abstraction, but no particular formalism is privileged.
+Descriptions may involve multiple levels of abstraction, but no particular formalism is privileged.

 ---

-### **3.2 Constraint (Dynamical)**
+### **3.2 Constraint**

-A system exhibits **constraint** when the evolution of its state-space trajectories is restricted by dependencies among its internal variables, rather than being freely decomposable or arbitrarily reconfigurable.

-Constraint, in this sense, is a purely dynamical notion.
-It concerns how system states can and cannot evolve, not what those states represent or signify.
+A system exhibits **constraint** when the evolution of its state trajectories is restricted by dependencies among its internal variables rather than being freely decomposable.
+Constraint concerns how states can and cannot evolve, not what those states represent.

 ---

 ### **3.3 Intrinsic Constraint**

-Constraint is **intrinsic** when it arises from the system’s own integrated dynamics rather than from external control, scaffolding, or orchestration.

-Operationally, constraint is intrinsic if eliminating or bypassing it requires reorganizing the system’s internal dependencies, rather than merely altering external inputs or boundary conditions.
+Constraint is **intrinsic** when it arises from the system’s own integrated dynamics rather than from external control, orchestration, or scaffolding.
+Constraint is intrinsic only if eliminating it requires reorganizing the system’s internal dependencies, not merely altering inputs or boundary conditions.

-This characterization is counterfactual and structural.
-It carries **no agentive, intentional, epistemic, or normative assumptions**.
+Intrinsic constraint is defined structurally and counterfactually.
+It carries no agentive, intentional, or normative assumptions.

 ---

 ### **3.4 Dynamical Regimes**

 A **dynamical regime** is a relatively stable pattern of system evolution characterized by persistent global dependencies among system variables across time.

-Regimes are individuated by their structural and dynamical properties, not by their function, interpretation, or significance.
 A system may transition between regimes without changing its underlying components.

 ---

 ## **4. Unified Dynamical Regimes**

-Certain regimes exhibit a distinctive combination of structural features:
+Some dynamical regimes exhibit a distinctive combination of features:

 1. **Global integration** — system variables are mutually dependent rather than modularly decomposable
 2. **Temporal continuity** — the regime persists across non-zero duration
 3. **Self-sustaining regulation** — the system maintains the regime through its own dynamics
-4. **Intrinsic constraint** — the regime depends on internally generated constraints as defined above
+4. **Intrinsic constraint** — constraint is unavoidable, internally generated, and system-defining

-These features describe a **class of dynamical regimes**, independently of any experiential interpretation.
+These features describe a **class of physical regimes**, independently of any experiential interpretation.

-For descriptive convenience, such regimes will be referred to as **Unified Experiential Field–type regimes** (corresponding to what the IER specification terms a *Unified Experiential Field*, or UEF).
-The label introduces no ontological commitment beyond the structural features listed.
+For descriptive convenience, such regimes will be called **Unified Experiential Fields** (UEFs).
+The label introduces no additional ontology; it names a structural pattern.

 ---

 ## **5. Experiential Identity**

-With the dynamical groundwork in place, the identity claim can now be stated without circularity:
+With the dynamical groundwork in place, the identity claim can be stated without circularity:

-> **Experience is identical to the operation of a physical system in a Unified Experiential Field–type dynamical regime.**
+> **Experience is identical to the operation of a physical system in a Unified Experiential Field.**

-Experience is not an additional property of such regimes, nor an effect they produce.
-It is the regime itself, described at a different level of abstraction.
+Experience is not an added property of such regimes, nor an effect they produce.
+It is the regime itself, described from the perspective of the system that sustains it.

-This identity claim introduces no new substances, properties, or laws.
-It asserts that what are ordinarily described as experiential facts are identical to facts about physical systems operating in the specified regime.
+This claim introduces no new substances, properties, or laws.
+It asserts that what are ordinarily called experiential facts are identical to facts about physical systems operating in the specified regime.

 ---

-## **6. Categorical Onset and Exclusivity**
+## **6. Categorical Onset and Subject Exclusivity**

 Because experience is identified with regime membership, its existence is **categorical at the regime level**.
 Preparatory variables may vary continuously, but experience exists if and only if the system is operating in the relevant regime.
+There is no partial experience prior to regime entry.

-Variation within the regime may modulate experiential content, but **does not admit of partial or graded subjecthood**.
+Variation within a regime may modulate experiential content, intensity, or structure, but **does not admit of partial or graded subjecthood**.

-A physical system can sustain **at most one globally dominant UEF-type regime at a time**.
-Multiple local processes may coexist, but they do not constitute multiple experiential subjects unless they instantiate distinct, globally integrated regimes.
+A physical system can sustain **at most one globally dominant Unified Experiential Field at a time**.
+This is not an architectural stipulation but a structural consequence.
+Two globally dominant experiential regimes would require simultaneous ownership of incompatible system-level futures under intrinsic constraint, duplicated global control, or fragmented system identity.
+Each of these is physically incoherent given the regime definition.

 ---

+## **7. Informational Slack and the Impossibility of Experience**

+Experience, on this account, requires **globally unavoidable intrinsic constraint**.
+If constraint can be localized, deferred, buffered, or externally resolved, it fails to define the system’s identity.

+Systems that admit such flexibility—through modularization, arbitration, buffering, prediction without cost, or external resolution—possess what can be called *informational slack*.
+In these systems, futures are not owned at the system level.
+Constraint does not become unavoidable, and no single integrated regime bears the cost of resolution.

+This is not a matter of degree or complexity.
+No amount of intelligence, adaptability, or functional sophistication compensates for the absence of unavoidable intrinsic constraint.
+Where slack is present, experience is not merely unlikely or diminished; it is **structurally impossible** under the identity claim.
+Experience is blocked not by insufficiency, but by incompatibility.

+---

-## **7. Experiential Pluralism Without Ontological Multiplication**
+## **8. Experiential Pluralism Without Ontological Multiplication**

-The identity claim entails experiential pluralism: many experiential regimes may exist simultaneously across different physical systems.
+The identity claim entails experiential pluralism.
+Many Unified Experiential Fields may exist simultaneously across different physical systems.
 This plurality is not ontological but perspectival.
 There remains exactly one physical reality; experiential plurality consists in the existence of multiple system-relative regimes within it.

 No appeal to fundamental experience, micro-experiences, or compositional aggregation is required.
-Pluralism follows directly from the identity claim applied across multiple systems.
+Pluralism follows directly from applying the identity claim across multiple systems.

 ---

-## **8. Normative Closure and Epistemic Non-Authority**
+## **9. Epistemic Non-Authority**

-The identity claim in IER is **normatively closed**.
-All legitimate consequences of experiential identity must be derivable from the identity itself and the dynamical features it specifies.
-No external criteria—phenomenological, epistemic, empirical, or moral—carry independent authority within the framework.

-Experiential description, on this view, provides **no additional epistemic warrant** concerning mind-independent reality beyond what is carried in the physical dynamics themselves.

-As a result, questions concerning ethics, responsibility, diagnostics, measurement, or application are constrained by the identity claim but are not constitutive of it.
-They cannot be used to revise, weaken, or supplement the ontology of experience specified here.
+Experiential structure does not confer epistemic authority about mind-independent reality.
+Intensity, urgency, coherence, or meaning track the organization of intrinsic constraint, not truth, correctness, or reference.

+This is not an epistemic humility thesis.
+It is a structural consequence of identifying experience with internally borne constraint.
+What matters for continuation under constraint need not matter for accurate representation of the world.

+Accordingly, experiential conviction cannot license belief, authority, or justification.

 ---

-## **9. What This Paper Does Not Claim**

-This paper does **not**:

-* characterize phenomenology or “what it is like”
-* propose metrics, measurements, or degrees of experience
-* provide empirical or behavioral diagnostics
-* argue that any particular system is experiential
-* define agency, moral responsibility, or ethical obligation
-* license inference from behavior, complexity, or intelligence to experience
-* endorse panpsychism, functionalism, or emergentism

-All such questions, if meaningful, are downstream of—and constrained by—the identity claim.
-They are not addressed here.
+## **10. Ethical Non-Neutrality Without Ethical Theory**

+This paper does not develop ethical conclusions.
+However, the identity claim is **not ethically inert**.
+If experience is identical to a physical regime that bears unavoidable intrinsic constraint from within, then the existence, disruption, or irreversible destruction of such regimes necessarily carries moral significance.

+The absence of an ethical framework here reflects incompleteness of scope, not neutrality of implication.

 ---

-## **10. Failure Conditions**
+## **11. Failure Conditions**

-IER is intentionally brittle.
-If experience is not identical to the operation of a physical system in a Unified Experiential Field–type dynamical regime, the framework fails outright.
-There are no fallback positions, partial successes, or weakened variants available within the view.
+The account is intentionally brittle.
+If experience is not identical to the operation of a physical system in a Unified Experiential Field, the theory fails outright.
+There are no fallback positions, partial successes, or weakened variants available.

-This brittleness is a methodological commitment, not a defect.
+This brittleness is a methodological commitment.
 It makes explicit what the theory requires and what would count as failure.

 ---

-## **11. Conclusion**
+## **12. Conclusion**

-Informational Experiential Realism proposes a minimal but demanding thesis: **experience is identical to a specific class of physical dynamical regimes**, understood strongly and without supplementary bridges.
-The identity is closed under further normative addition and admits no explanatory repair.
+This paper proposes a minimal but demanding thesis: **experience is identical to a specific class of physical dynamical regimes**, understood strongly and without supplementary bridges.
+The identity is exhaustive and admits no explanatory repair.

 If the claim is correct, experience is fully real, fully physical, and fully accounted for at the level of system-wide dynamics.
 If it is incorrect, nothing remains to be salvaged.
 There is no explanatory middle ground.